Out with the old proactive, in with the new

 The data on digital engagement benchmarks from Moxie Insights show the effects of Moxie Concierge, Moxie’s customer engagement suite.

-Moxie Concierge delivers a truly omnichannel solution with a unique blend of contextual information, email, and live chat capabilities.
+Moxie Concierge delivers a truly omnichannel solution with a unique blend of contextual guidance, email, and live chat capabilities.
 Moxie’s superior customer engagement technology integrates seamlessly across all platforms, on websites and apps, right out of the box.

 Click the Concierge service bell on the bottom right of the screen to learn more, request a demo, or chat with a Moxie agent.